StefanHaslhofer/ECT/README.md

 ###Notes

+The results where calculated using a random feature.
+Set the "swap_choose_strategy" to "trivial" in order to get a static behaviour.

 There is an option for a heuristic initial mapping function that is not implemented yet.
 Because of organizational reasons I need my grade before the easter break.
 I will try to enhance my algorithm further until then, but you can consider this as my submission.